 SIMON B. MANN, ESQ.

-Attorney Simon B. Mann is the managing partner at Simon Mann & Associates, P.C.
+Attorney Simon B. Mann is the managing partner at Mann Law Firm, P.C.
 He is a 2000 graduate of Skidmore College with a B.A. in Business, and is a 2005 graduate of Suffolk University Law School.
 Simon is licensed to practice before the Massachusetts District and Superior Courts, and the U.S. District Court.
-Attorney Mann is a member of the Massachusetts Bar Association.
-He has been a member of the American Bar Association since 2005, a member of the Boston Bar Association since 2006 and a member of the Massachusetts Trial Academy since 2013.
+Attorney Mann is a member of the Massachusetts Bar Association, and a member of the Massachusetts Trial Academy since 2013.

 Timothy D. Rodden, Jr.

-Timothy D. Rodden, Jr. is an Associate at Simon Mann & Associates, P.C.
+Timothy D. Rodden, Jr. is an Associate at Mann Law Firm, P.C.
 Tim specializes in Business Litigation, Construction Litigation, Personal Injury, Police Misconduct, Divorce, Criminal Defense, Civil Litigation, Discrimination, Employment Law and Bankruptcy.

 Tim graduated Magna Cum Laude from Suffolk University Law School where he was in the top 11% of his class, a Note Editor on the Suffolk University Law Review, a student public defender with the Suffolk Defenders program, and Magister (President) of Suffolk Law’s Rehnquist Inn Chapter of Phi Delta Phi, the Legal Honor Fraternity.
 Mr. Rodden made Dean’s List each year he attended Suffolk University Law School and won an award for Best Brief for the best legal memorandum in his Legal Writing class.